icchalmers/Sit-To-Stand/BLEVibrator/Hardware/Case/README.md

 "Standard" quality at 0.2mm layer height works fine if you are in a hurry.

+## Attaching the Case

+The case is designed to be attached to the leg using a 25mm wide strip of hook-and-loop (i.e. Velcro).
+I used a piece that came with a buckle on one end and was 65cm long.

 ## Design Files

 The case was designed in Autodesk Inventor.
 If you need to make any changes, here's a brief description of what each file is for: